YGhazy/Vehicle-Task/README.md

    *Admin

-    > All vehicles view with their updated status and last ping time every pinf from the vehicle.
+    > All vehicles view with their updated status and last ping time every ping from the vehicle.
     > signalR Connection will start after load vehicles page listening to any "ping" hub to update the list.

    And logout for both